-Many families of Tyler, Texas are victims of the rampage that drugs and alcohol bring to surface.
-Whether through his or her own addictions or that of a loved one, anyone is subject to substance misuse.
+Whether through his or her own addictions or that of a loved one, anyone can struggle with substance misuse.
 Regardless of age, social status, education, career standings and other distinguishing factors, drugs and alcohol are hard to fight when a substance misuse disorder is present.

 You’re not alone in this struggle.

 Tyler, Texas Alcohol Rehab Centers and Drug Centers